RED LIGHT CAMERAS

 pay the above-market rent during the extension was

-convenience and sets out a formula for calculating the
+set out a formula for calculating the exact cost of

 removal, leaving no need to further compensate them by